Being charged with a sexual offence - or even facing accusations - is very serious and can have massive implications for you and your loved ones.

 An offence like sexual touching can be accidental.
 For example, if a defendant were to walk past someone and accidentally brush their breast.
 This type of defence can be easily quashed, particularly if the accused has faced previous similar allegations.
 In this type of case the meticulous gathering of defence evidence is vital to support our client's account.

-If the accused person has a strong alibi for the time in question (i.e. it can be proved they were in a different location) then this could be used as a defence against sexual offences.
+If the accused person has a strong alibi for the time in question (i.e. it can be proved they were in a different location), this could be used as a defence against sexual offences.

-Alibis are stronger if they can be corroborated by witnesses.
-Our team of sexual offence laywers are expert and meticulous in gathering defence evidence and leave no stone unturned.
+Alibis are stronger if witnesses can corroborate them.
+Our team of sexual offence lawyers are expert and meticulous in gathering defence evidence and leave no stone unturned.

 Automatism and Parasomnia

 This defence relies on proof that the accused did not act voluntarily.
-For example, an offence may have been committed by someone while sleepwalking or due to a medical episode like epilepsy.
+For example, someone may have committed an offence while sleepwalking or due to a medical episode like epilepsy.

 If it can be proved that witnesses have colluded - or lied - in their evidence, then this can be an effective defence for sexual assault allegations.